Explore Tasmania's West Coast with a Guided Tour

 Welcome to Hobart!
 Enjoy a leisurely start to your tour by having a wander around the picturesque Constitution Dock at your doorstep or take a stroll along the Derwent River before meeting your Travel Director and fellow travellers this afternoon for a Welcome Reception followed by delicious meal at Tasman Restaurant.

-Day 2 - Hobart
+Day 2 - City sights and Salamanca Market

 Day 3 - Hobart – Strahan